upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 Eli is under the kitchen table at a party.
 Not bored, but at a loss, mid-life bewilderment, albeit mid-20s life.

 It's a big table, but is not that comfortable underneath.
-But clean and dry
+Clean and dry, though.

 The party ebbs and flows, but it's a big house so the vibe does not focus on the kitchen.
 There are a few chairs, some crates of beer and cider, and lots of bags and coats.